-Colder months in Fort Wayne are here.
-In fact, the months of October through February have a history of carbon monoxide safety concerns with 68 percent of carbon monoxide related deaths caused by home appliances occurring during those months.
+Cooler months in Fort Wayne are here.
+In fact, the months of October through February have a track record of carbon monoxide safety concerns with 68 percent of carbon monoxide related deaths caused by home appliances occurring in the course of those months.
 To understand the safety of your home, arrange an annual furnace service now, before the middle of winter arrives.

-According to a new survey from Service Experts Heating and Air Conditioning, 94 percent of homeowners recognize that their furnace can release deadly carbon monoxide gas, but over half don't do anything to keep it from happening.
+According to a new survey from Service Experts Heating and Air Conditioning, 94 percent of homeowners recognize that their furnace could give off deadly carbon monoxide gas, but over half don't do anything to keep it from occurring.

 “Carbon monoxide is a colorless odorless gas that can be very harmful,” says Dr. Lance Broy.
 “Initial symptoms can be mistaken for the flu – you can have nausea and fatigue but actually can progress and cause organ damage or even death.”